Pfaffien/finger_prints/README.md

 ## Running the tests

-Here is how to run the automated tests for this system.
+Here is how to run the automated tests for this system from the `build` repository.

 ### General tests